 After all the caterpillar belts have been wounded, they are fixed with pouring adhesive.
 The caterpillar at both ends was adjusted to have natural slack.
 Though I made it up from 80 pieces of the manual designation, shorten one track piece because it was too loose.
 I fixed two of them inside solidly without becoming too nervous.

-The photo-etched parts are used in many places, and it is quite difficult to assemble other than four track belts.
-Many explanations are unclear how to install parts and installation locations.
-I wonder if there is no way because it is the first release item of Amusing Hobby, or did they rush to release as compete with Takom and Panda from the first product?
+The photo-etched parts are used in many places, and it is quite difficult to assemble other than four-track belts.
+Many explanations are unclear about how to install parts and installation locations.
+I wonder if there is no way because it is the first release item of Amusing Hobby, or did they rush to release it as compete with Takom and Panda from the first product?

 Mat Medium was mixed with earth material (small sand) and painted on the bottom of the tank.
 I usually do not add soil and dirt so much, I have been using a lot this time.
 What will happen?
 I am worried.

-The Object 279 was a prototype tank developed in the 1950s.
-The four caterpillars are a very interesting item as a tank plastic model.
+Object 279 was a prototype tank developed in the 1950s.
+The four caterpillars are very interesting items like a tank plastic model.
 Because of this structure, the ground pressure was low and the mobility seemed to be high.
 When you see the moving picture, it runs on muddy roads and steep slopes without difficulties.

 By the way, there are assembly instructions, but there is no painting instruction at all.
 I only paint it with Russian Green, maybe the box picture is enough for painting, but I wanted some information if possible.